EnderTurret/PatchedMod/README.md

 ]
 ```

-### Obligatory caveat

-One thing that should be mentioned is that one major use-case of the modification APIs is blanket-modifying a bunch of things based on a condition.
-For example, modifying every forest biome to add a feature of some kind.
-As of the current moment, Patched provides no way to do this, so the only alternative approach is to copy-paste the same patch for every single thing that needs to be modified -- which is not really a solution.
-It is for this reason that Patched does not and cannot "replace" these modification APIs.

 ## Why use Patched over any of the other json patching mods?

 While there are other mods that allow a person to patch json files (it's not exactly a *new* concept),
 Patched tries very hard to make sure that errors are handled gracefully (your game shouldn't crash if a patch fails) and that the changes that are made can be easily viewed.
 And while I'm not saying other mods don't have decent error handling, I haven't seen another json patching mod that allows viewing the patched json data or any of the other informational features that Patched provides.

-In addition, Patched is a small dependency (only ~120 kB) and doesn't pull in any dependencies itself (such as a language provider) except for its backing library (which is shaded in -- you won't even notice it's there).
+In addition, Patched is a small dependency (only ~180 kB) and doesn't pull in any dependencies itself (such as a language provider) except for its backing library (which is shaded in -- you won't even notice it's there).
 It also takes a more future-proof approach to things by keeping the actual json-patching algorithm Minecraft-unaware, which prevents that part from breaking if Mojang changes resource loading or something again for the fifteenth time this update.

 However, I would say the main appeal of Patched is the user-friendliness of being able to list/dump patches, dump files in patched/unpatched forms, and error messages that tell you what went wrong where (and that don't crash the game when they happen).